yesequin/Google_Data_Analytics_Course/README.md

     - ggplot2.
 Create a variety of data viz by applying different visual properties to the data variables in R. Specifically plots.
     - tidyr.
 Used for data cleaning to make tidy data.
     - readr.
 Used for importing data.
 To accurately read a dataset you combine the function with a column specification, which describes how each column should be converted to the most appropriate data type.
 This isn’t usually necessary.
+        - The readr package in R is a great tool for reading rectangular data.
+Rectangular data is data that fits nicely inside a rectangle of rows and columns, with each column referring to a single variable and each row referring to a single observation.
     - dplyr.
 Offers a consistent set of functions that help you complete some common data manipulations tasks.
     - tibble.
 Works with DataFrames
     - purrr.
 Works with functions and vectors, helping make your code easier to write and more expressive